-Origins: On 21 October 2015, the NewsExaminer web site (and their shill site, nbc.com.co) published an article reporting that the online review site Yelp had filed a $10 million lawsuit against the Comedy Central television show South Park for lampooning Yelp in an episode of the series:
+On 21 October 2015, the NewsExaminer website (as well as their sister shill site, nbc.com.co) published an article reporting that the online review site Yelp had filed a $10 million lawsuit against the Comedy Central television show South Park for lampooning Yelp in an episode of the series:

 Today Yelp Inc. filed a $10 million dollar lawsuit against the creators of South Park and Comedy Central.
 In the lawsuit, Yelp is seeking damages caused by the latest episode of South Park which lampooned the customer review and local business rating website.